A Guide to Helping Your Friends Open Up About Suicide

 Preparing to Talk to Them…

-Before you connect with your friend, it may be helpful to inform yourself about suicide—with resources like the Suicide Prevention Lifeline, NAMI, or AFSP—so you can have a more knowledgeable conversation.
+Before you connect with your friend, it may be helpful to inform yourself about suicide—with resources like the 988 Suicide & Crisis Lifeline, NAMI, or AFSP—so you can have a more knowledgeable conversation.
 You don’t want to sound detached or like you’re reciting facts from a textbook—but gaining a greater understanding of mental health issues will help you approach the situation in a more understanding way.
 You can also research ideas for further resources and treatment before initiating the conversation.
 As well, you should be sure to already brainstorm potential trusted adults you and your friend could turn to.
 If your friend confides that they need help, you want to be able to support them in forming an action plan.

 Once you feel informed, you can decide how you want to launch the conversation.
 In your head—or on the phone with a Teen Link volunteer—you can also run through potential possibilities for how the talk could play out, so you’re prepared for a variety of responses.

 When You’re Having the Conversation…

 First, find a safe, confidential place where you can have a long and uninterrupted conversation—in person is ideal.
 Try to be specific about why you are concerned.
 Starting with “I” statements can help to make this a more meaningful exchange.
 You can lead into the conversation with something like this, “Thanks for meeting up with me.
 I’m feeling really worried about you and just wanted to check in.
 Recently, I’ve noticed that you’ve been giving away a lot of your stuff, you’ve stopped coming to soccer practice, and your Instagram story last night mentioned dying.
 Are you thinking about killing yourself?”
 It may feel uncomfortable but asking about suicide directly is the best way to get a direct answer.